cytoscape/cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 ## Welcome Screen

-When you start Cytoscape, you can access basic functions from the **Welcome Screen**:
+When you start Cytoscape, you can access basic functions from the **Starter Panel**:

 ![Welcome\_33.png](_static/images/Quick_Tour/Welcome_36.png)

-The **Welcome Screen** is designed to access commonly used features of Cytoscape including:
+The **Starter Panel** is designed to give you quick access to a set of sample session files, as well as tutorials and Cytoscape news:

--   Create new network

--   Import network

-    -   From file

-    -   From public database

--   Import interactome for model organisms

--   Open recently used session file
+For

-Also, a news panel always display latest information for users.
-For information on user privacy, see the **[Cytoscape Privacy Policy](Cytoscape_Privacy_Policy.html#cytoscape-privacy-policy)**.
+information on user privacy, see the **[Cytoscape Privacy Policy](Cytoscape_Privacy_Policy.html#cytoscape-privacy-policy)**.